Rack with different pants size and color.

 157-162

-Inseam length measurements are slightly different in that they don’t directly correspond to predetermined size categories such as XS or L. The width of your waistline is a much more important indicator of the pants size you should be wearing, but don’t neglect the length.
+Inseam length measurements are slightly different in that they don’t directly correspond to predetermined size categories such as XS or L. The width of your waistline is a much more important indicator of the pants size you should be wearing, but don’t neglect their length, which is measured from crotch to ankle.

 Size Length